 top of page

-What Is A Cash Receipt?
-How to Manage and Record a Cash Receipts Journal?
+What Is A Cash Receipt and How to Record a Cash Receipts Journal?

 What is a cash receipt?